return42/sphkerneldoc/doc/books/kernel-doc-HOWTO/reST-kernel-doc-mode.rst

 * ``"`` for paragraphs

 Within kernel-doc comments you should use this sectioning with care.
-A kernel-doc section like the "Return" section above is translated into a reST section with the following markup.
+A kernel-doc section like the "Return:" section above is translated into a reST sub-section with the following markup.

 .. code-block:: rst